zY2EZHVByG/Logo2PWM/README.md

 ```

+####To deploy the server
-To deploy the server, make sure Python and Flask are installed, then go to ./server_source_code/server/, run:
+Make sure Python and Flask are installed, then go to ./server_source_code/server/, run:
 ```
 python ./run.py
 ```